antononcube/Python-packages/RandomDataFrameGenerator/README.md

 ## TODO

+1. [X] Usage message for each module function
-1. [ ] Extensive unit tests
+2. [ ] Extensive unit tests
-2. [ ] Efficient long form data frame generation for large data frames
+3. [ ] Efficient long form data frame generation for large data frames
    - Right now the long form data frames are derived from the wide form ones.
    - That is inefficient for large data frames:
      - `pandas` uses the `NaN` for the missing values
    - The long form can be generated directly without generating the corresponding wide form first.
-3. [ ] Detailed usage examples
+4. [ ] Detailed usage examples
-4. [ ] Correlated columns specification(s)
+5. [ ] Correlated columns specification(s)

 ------